joelnitta/magic_analysis/README.md

 - use 17Lands,
 - and are comfortable working in R.

+For now, it is mostly for analyzing win/loss records.

 ## What this project does

 The pipeline reads your 17Lands event history, cleans it, applies optional